chohbein/GAN/README.md

-4. gen3.py: This model used a pretrained text-to-image model CLIP to provide inherent semantic guidance to style the images.
+gen3.py: This model used a pretrained text-to-image model CLIP to provide inherent semantic guidance to style the images.
+After reviewing other people's approaches to the problem, I found that many were just fine tuning pretrained